-With our 2017 yoga retreats coming up (book your spot now!) we are very excited to re-introduce our lovely yoga teacher Vanessa Fleming.
+With our 2017 yoga retreats coming up we are very excited to re-introduce our lovely yoga teacher Vanessa Fleming.
 We’ve asked her a few questions to get to know her better!

 Why and when did you decide to become a yoga teacher?